john-science/python_for_scientists/classes/10_numpy/lecture_10.md

            [ 6,  7,  8,  9, 10, 11],
            [12, 13, 14, 15, 16, 17]])

-Of course, you can also create a multi-dimensional `array` right from the start:
+You can also create a multi-dimensional `array` right from the start:

     >>> from numpy import array
     >>> e = array([[0, 1, 2, 3], [4, 5, 6, 7]])